sydasif/ansible-cbt-lab/docs/source/01_introduction/01_introduction.md

 ### Ansible Basic Components

 To effectively use Ansible, it's essential to understand its key components.
-This chapter will break down the fundamental elements that make up Ansible.
+This section will break down the fundamental elements that make up Ansible.

 #### Control Node